-Options"); and 4,177,854 shares of our common stock (the "Bay City Capital Holdings") held by our largest stockholder, Bay City Capital LLC ("Bay City").
-The Bay City Capital Holdings represent approximately 27% of our outstanding common as of December 31, 2019, and are capable of being sold directly (by Bay City) or indirectly (following any future distribution of Bay City Capital Holdings by Bay City to its partners), and any material sale of such shares could significantly reduce the market price of our common stock and impair our ability to raise adequate capital.
-The Common Shares Underlying Our Preferred Stock (assuming the full conversion of all currently outstanding preferred shares), the Common Shares Underlying Our Stock Options (assuming the complete exercise of all outstanding stock options) and the Bay City Capital Holdings represent 40.3% of our common stock on an as converted basis.
-Sales of a substantial number of any of such shares of our common stock or other equity-related securities in the public markets, could depress the market price of our common stock.
+The Bay City Affiliate Holdings and the Friedman/Taub Holdings collectively represent beneficial ownership of approximately 21.9% of our outstanding common stock as of December 31, 2022, and are capable of being sold directly (including by Bay City or its affiliated funds) or indirectly (following any future distribution to Bay City from affiliated funds, to Bay City fund limited partners, or by Bay City to its partners), and any material sale of such shares could significantly reduce the market price of our common stock and impair our ability to raise adequate capital.
+As of December 31, 2022, the 2,369,797 Common Shares Underlying Our Preferred Stock (disregarding the Beneficial Ownership Limitation and assuming the full conversion of all currently outstanding preferred shares) owned by entities affiliated with Baker Bros.
+Advisors LP and 1,545,113 additional shares of common stock directly owned by entities affiliated with Baker Bros.
+Advisors LP collectively represented beneficial ownership of approximately 19.1% of our common stock on an as converted basis (the "Baker Bros.
+Fully Converted Interest").

+Sales of a substantial number of shares of our common stock by one or more of the investors or groups listed above (such as the Common Shares Underlying Our Preferred Stock, the Bay City Affiliate Holdings, the Friedman/Taub Holdings, the Baker Bros.
+Fully Converted Interest, the Common Shares Underlying Our Stock Options and Warrants and Our Other Shares Beneficially Owned by Institutional Investors) or other equity-related securities in the public markets, could depress the market price of our common stock.
 If there are significant sales or short sales of our stock, the price decline that could result from this activity may cause the share price to decline further, which, in turn, may cause long holders of the common stock to sell their shares, thereby contributing to sales of common stock in the market.
-Such sales also may impair our ability to raise capital through the sale of additional shares in the future at a time and price that our management deems acceptable, if at all.
+See "Risk Factors; Risks Relating to Ownership of Our Common Stock - The price of our common stock has been, and may continue to be, volatile."
+Such sales or short sales also may impair our ability to raise capital through the sale of additional shares in the future at a time and price that our management deems acceptable, if at all.